mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 3. As a concert goer who wants to see Third Eye Blind live, I can come to this site to view upcoming tour date times and locations, as well as purchase tickets from external sites.
 4. As someone who wants to host the band at an event, I can fill out the form at the bottom of the page and someone will contact me about that event in the future.

-# Features
+## Features
 The first thing we see when we navigate to the page is a hero image of the lead singer.
 The second section is a tour date list and ways to purchase tickets.
 The third part of the project is where you can listen to music by the band or watch a music video.
 The next section is an Image Gallery.
 The section after that is a booking form you can use to book the band for an event.
 And in the footer there are more ways to follow the band or listen to more of their music on other web services.

 ### Features left to implement:
 I would like to somehow include more music videos on the site, but for the sake of brevity, I selected videos "throughout" the career of the band, providing an oversight of their music.

+I didn't really think about this until the end of the project, but would like to implement a tagline at the bottom of the 'landing-page' that explains a little bit about Third Eye Blind.

-I would like to implement a newsletter sign up also, perhaps.
+I would also like to implement a 'stop-scrolling-while-video-plays' function for when a user clicks one of the videos in the carousel to play.
+The carousel keeps scrolling otherwise.

 ## Technologies used
   ### HTML 5